ReggieScript/ECG_arrythmia_detection/README.md

 - Random forest, score: 0.625
 - K-nearest neighbors, score: 0.666

 Neural networks and clusters were tried but failed due to the lack of time to learn how to use them and inexperience.
 I believe these models and deep learning could improve the predictability.
+For the sake of this project, logistic regression was used to predict in the long term.

 ## Analyzing ECG